ybucla/CodeManage/ML/softmax/README.md

-Multiclass Support Vector Machine
+Softmax Machine for Multiclass
 ========
 *The code are mostly followd on http://cs231n.github.io/ and http://www.mowayao.net/post/machine-learning/linear-classification-cs231n*.
 The codes here are only for learning.
 Please contact me if it is should be authorized first or any question: hust.wangyb@gmail.com.

 (1).
 Loss function
 ------------
-In Multiclass Support Vector Machine, each class contains a weight parameter, the we predict each data under each class by directly using linear calculation, here, we consider the **linear classifier**, namely ***'wTx'***, the decision methond is based the max score among the classes.
-In order to make sure the classification is right, thsu the loss function considers the mean error the other class score minus the right class score.
-The small loss means the higher score for right class and low scores for other classes.
-In summary, the SVM loss function wants the score of the correct class yiyi to be larger than the incorrect class scores by at least by *'delta'*, If this is not the case, we will accumulate loss.
-Thus, mininum the loss function ***'L'*** would help us get the best parameter ***'W'***.
+In Softmax Machine for Multiclass, each class contains a weight parameter, the we predict each data under each class by directly using linear calculation, here, we consider the **linear classifier**, namely ***'wTx'***, the decision methond is based the max score among the classes.
 <p align="center">![](https://github.com/ybucla/CodeManage/blob/master/ML/ssvm/lossfunction.jpg)<p />

 (2).
 Gradient of loss function